ayushidutta/cnn-image-classification/README.md

 - Python 2
 - Numpy

+## Dataset

+The '_data_' folder contains the train/test splits of all datasets used in this experiment.
+For images, please refer to the individual dataset's page.

 ## Extracting CNN features

 Extract CNN features of images from various models like vgg, inception, resnet and save them in a matfile.
 Run the following, having changed any needed arguments.